Chapter 8. Light At the End

 My knee wouldn't allow me to get up on a ladder, but I could still push a broom and move stuff around.
 So I straightened up the garage and put my car inside, just as any normal, civilized human who has a garage would do—the satisfaction of seeing it in there made up for some of my pain.
 I also swept up all of the dead leaves and cleared away some of the cobwebs from the rest of my sadly neglected little house.
 It was the first time I'd spent any significant amount of time there in months.

 After I'd expended what little energy I had, I donned my finest rose-colored glasses and set my mind to task: assuming the best possible outcome with the property closing, what will I need to do next?
 I drafted a detailed checklist.

-Once the list was complete, it looked awfully long—I suddenly felt as though I've hardly gotten anything done!
-However, many items on the list, such as the inspections, require virtually no time or financial investment, so the list is not as daunting as it may appear.
-That said, it was quite evident that a number of these were big-ticket items made much bigger thanks to my blown knee, since quite a bit work would now have to be done by contractors, although the bright side is that things might get done more quickly.
+Once the list was complete, it looked awfully long—I suddenly felt as though I'd hardly gotten anything done!
+However, many items, such as the inspections, required virtually no time or financial investment, so the list was not as daunting as it first appeared.
+That said, a number of the big-ticket items were made much bigger thanks to my blown knee, since quite a bit of work would now have to be done by contractors, although the bright side was that things might get done more quickly.